xulman-obsoleteProjects/image-net-transfers-java/README.md

-The repository consists of multiple folders, initially of the following three folders: scijava, KNIME, C++ .

-scijava: Here's the main Java implementation of the image transfer protocol, and Fiji plugins.
+Here's the Java implementation of a proprietary image transfer protocol.

-KNIME: Here's a KNIME source and sink nodes that call the scijava back-end to do the transfer.

-C++: Here's a C++ mini-library that is compatible with the transfer protocol in scijava.

-The protocol documentation, including a bit of rationale/motivation and example code, can be found as PDFs in the `release/doc` folder.
+It considers [imglib2](http://imglib2.net/) image representation, and transfers it over a network via ZeroMQ.
+The protocol documentation, including a bit of rationale/motivation and example code, can be found as PDFs in the `doc` folder.

+The repository contains also wrapping Fiji plugins.